run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/mobile-and-field-service/report/distance-report-by-analyst.md

 title: Distance report by analyst
-Description: It presents the settings to view the report that demonstrates the mileage (kilometers) traveled by the attendance analyst using the CITSmart Experience app.
+Description: It presents the settings to view the report that demonstrates the mileage (kilometers) traveled by the attendance analyst using the 4biz Experience app.
 # Distance report by analyst

-This document is intended to present the configuration to view the report that presents the mileage (kilometers) traveled by the attendance analyst that is using the CITSMart Experience app.
+This document is intended to present the configuration to view the report that presents the mileage (kilometers) traveled by the attendance analyst that is using the 4biz Experience app.

 Before getting started
 ----------------

 To view the report, it's necessary to import the report available in the section Attachment.

-In the CITSmart Experience mobile app, the user will set the flag "Available" (APP CITSMART \> Home page \> [Connection] \> Edit \> Available ) to start the km counting.
+In the 4biz Experience mobile app, the user will set the flag "Available" (APP 4biz \> Home page \> [Connection] \> Edit \> Available ) to start the km counting.

 At the end of the attendance, the user shoud disable the flag "Available", so the system counts